If you’ve never tried growing lettuce at home, you really should. Lettuce is a spring or fall crop that is relatively easy to grow.

 Romaine lettuce (also called Cos) forms dense, upright heads and is the main ingredient in Caesar salads.
 Romaine lettuces can be planted a little more closely together since the heads don’t spread out as much as other types.

-Lettuce does best in cool weather, about 60-70 degrees.
+Lettuce does best in cool weather, about 60-70 degrees, so it should be planted in early spring or in the fall.
 As the weather gets too hot, lettuce will start to bolt (grow a seed head) and turn bitter.

-Lettuce can also be started outdoors directly in the garden in loose, well-drained soil.
-The biggest issue with direct seeding is keeping the soil consistently moist.
-If the soil is allowed to dry out, the seeds will have a difficult time germinating.
-When planting seeds outdoors, just barely cover the lettuce with a fine layer of soil.
+Just barely cover the lettuce seeds with a fine layer of soil.
 Planting too deep will not allow the seeds the germinate as they need a bit of light to start growing.

 Lettuce also makes a great vegetable to grow in containers, especially if you can move the containers to a shaded area when the weather gets hot.